Sepik virus: Viral genome

 The genome for Sepik virus is a non-segmented, single stranded, positive sense RNA molecule that is about 10.79 kilobases in length.
 The genome consists of a short non-coding region at the 5’ end, a single long open reading frame (ORF) that contains the genes for all the genes the virus produces, and a non-coding region at the 3’ end and the genome does not have a poly-A tail typically seen at the end of mRNA molecules.
-The non-coding regions are useful in determining phylogenetic relationships between viruses within the Flavivirus genus, as well as within groups, like the Yellow Fever virus group.
+The non-coding regions are useful in determining phylogenetic relationships between viruses within the Orthoflavivirus genus, as well as within groups, like the Yellow Fever virus group.
 The non-coding regions also contain motifs that are important in viral translation, replication and packaging.
 The genome serves as both genomic data and mRNA, encoding 3 structural proteins necessary for the virion and 8 non-structural proteins necessary for replication.
 The genome also contains a type I cap and a conserved stem loop at the 5’ end, labeled as m7GpppAmp, that is not seen in viruses in other families or genera.
 The cap serves as an initiation site for transcription, as well as stability to the mRNA.